Vegetable Breakfast Casserole Recipe

 overhead shot of cooked breakfast casserole

 This casserole is great for meal prep and can be easily prepared ahead of time.
-I like to make it early in the week and use it up during the week for breakfast.
+I like to make this early in the week and use it up during the week for breakfast.
 Here are a few ways to prepare your vegetable breakfast casserole beforehand.

 Cut up the vegetables and store them in separate containers (vegetables in one, potatoes in another) for up to three days.
 When it’s time to prepare the casserole, cook the potatoes and vegetables as instructed in the recipe, whisk the eggs and milk, and bake.